-- A1.1 Section 4 of this document sets out the guidelines relating to the CLI that is displayed to the end user.
-The CLI that is displayed can be either a Network Number or a Presentation Number representing the origin of the call.
-Every call must be associated with a Network Number.
-For the COL, the number that is displayed represents the destination of the call. - A1.2 The Network Number is a line identity that comprises a unique E.164 number (or from which that number may be reconstructed) that unambiguously identifies the line identity of: - The fixed access ingress to, or egress from, a Public Telephone Network, i.e. the Network Termination Point (NTP); - A Subscriber or terminal/telephone that has non-fixed access to a Public Telephone Network, i.e. the line identity that has been allocated to an individual subscription or terminal/telephone with a non-fixed access to the public network; or - The first known UK PECN (or a node within that PECN) in the call path.
-This should only be used where the first known UK PECN does not reasonably trust the CLI data that is being provided or the CLI data is not available.
-In these circumstances, the privacy marking provided alongside the CLI should be marked as 'unavailable'. - The number that is used must not be a number that results in charges in excess of the cost of calling a standard geographic number or a mobile number. - A1.3 The authenticity of a Network Number is guaranteed as the number must be one which has been provided by the originating network and it is a number that has been allocated to the originating network provider.16 - A1.4 The Presentation Number is a number nominated or provided by the caller that can identify that caller or be used to make a return or subsequent call.
-In the UK, the industry has recognised a number of scenarios where Presentation Numbers may be provided, as a commercial service, to meet differing customer calling requirements. - A1.5 Unlike a Network Number, a Presentation Number will not necessarily identify a call's point of ingress to a public network.
-However, it may carry other useful information.
-The requirements of a Presentation Number are that: - It must be a valid number, that complies with the ITU-T numbering plan E.164. - It must be a dialable number that identifies the caller and can be used to make a return or subsequent call.
+- 5.2 The Network Number must be a line identity that comprises a unique E.164 number (or from which that number may be reconstructed) that unambiguously identifies the line identity of: - the fixed access ingress to, or egress from, a Public Electronic Communications Network, i.e. the Network Termination Point (NTP); - a Subscriber or terminal/telephone that has non-fixed access to a Public Telephone Network, i.e. the line identity that has been allocated to an individual subscription or terminal/telephone with a non-fixed access to the public network; or - the first known UK PECN (or a node within that PECN) in the call path.
+This should only be used where the first known UK PECN does not reasonably trust the CLI Data that is being provided or the CLI Data is not available.
+In these circumstances, the privacy marking provided alongside the CLI should be marked as 'unavailable'. - 5.3 The authenticity of a Network Number is guaranteed as the number must be one which has been provided by the originating network and it is a number that has been allocated to the originating network provider, or has been ported to the originating provider.
+This number should not be changed by other CPs in the call path.